Vente d’une entreprise entre personnes liées : ce que vous devez savoir

 Important clauses to include

-- Description of assets: Detail the tangible and intangible assets included in the sale.
+• Description of Assets: Detail the tangible and intangible assets included in the sale.

-Estate considerations
+Estate Considerations

 Estate planning

-- Wills and trusts: Using legal instruments like wills and trusts to structure the estate.
+• Wills and Trusts: Using legal instruments like wills and trusts to structure the estate.

-- Successor training: Prepare successors by providing them with adequate training to manage the business.
+• Training successors: Prepare successors by providing them with adequate training to manage the business.

 Operational aspects

-Maintaining continuity of operations
+Maintaining business continuity

 Ensuring a smooth transition is crucial to maintaining business continuity and minimizing disruption.
 This may include implementing transition plans, training new owners, and communicating transparently with employees and customers.